Fault Tolerance for Service Function Chains: FTC for a Chain

 \section{FTC for a Chain}

-In this section, we extend our protocol, developed through \sect{ftc-middlebox}, for a chain of $n$ middleboxes.
-We adapt our protocol so that every middlebox in the chain can replicate the chain's state while it processes packets.
-Doing so extends the original chain replication protocol \cite{chain-replication} to support parallel processing across the entire chain.
-We assume that $n \geq f+1$.
-Later, we will discuss the case without this assumption.
+In this section, we describe our protocol for a chain to enable every middlebox to replicate the chain's state while processing packets.
+To accomplish this, we extend the original chain replication protocol~\cite{chain-replication} during both normal operation and failure recovery.

+A chain consists of different middlebox applications.
+Thus, FTC must allow different middleboxes to run across the chain, while the original chain replication protocol supports running an identical process across the nodes.
+FTC's failure recovery instantiates a new middlebox at the failure position to maintain the chain order, while the traditional protocol appends a new node at the end of a chain.

-\fig{packet-stream} illustrates that FTC treats a chain deployed over multiple servers as a single fault-tolerant unit.
-For a chain of $n$ middleboxes, FTC places $n$ \texttt{Replica}s in servers hosting middleboxes. \texttt{Replica}s form $n$ logical replication groups, each of which provides fault tolerance for a single middlebox.
+\fig{packet-stream} shows our protocol for a chain of $n$ middleboxes.
+Our protocol can be thought of as running $n$ instances (per middlebox) of the protocol developed earlier in \sect{ftc-middlebox}.
+FTC places a replica per each middlebox.
+Replicas form $n$ replication groups, each of which provides fault tolerance for a single middlebox.

-In some replication groups, \texttt{Replica}s may precede their corresponding middleboxes in the chain.
-For example in \fig{packet-stream}, the replication group of middlebox $m_n$ includes \texttt{Replica} $r_1$ hosted in the first server of the chain.
-FTC places two additional elements, \texttt{Forwarder} and \texttt{Buffer} respectively as ingress and egress points of the chain. \texttt{Forwarder} and \texttt{Buffer} are also multi-threaded, and they are placed in servers hosting the first and last middleboxes, respectively.
+Viewing a chain as a \emph{logical ring}, the replication group of a middlebox consists of a replica and its $f$ succeeding replicas.
+Instead of being dedicated to a single middlebox, a replica is shared among $f+1$ middleboxes and maintains a state store for each of them.
+Among these middleboxes, a replica is the head of one replication group and the tail of another replication group.
+For instance in \fig{packet-stream}, if $f = 1$ then the replica $r_1$ is in the replication groups of middleboxes $m_1$ and $m_n$, and $r_2$ is in the replication groups of $m_1$ and $m_2$.
+Subsequently, the replicas $r_n$ and $r_1$ are the head and the tail of middlebox $m_n$.

-\texttt{Buffer} holds a packet until the state updates associated with all of the middleboxes in the chain have been replicated to $f+1$ \texttt{Replicas}.
-It also forwards state updates to \texttt{Forwarder} for middleboxes with \texttt{Replica}s at the beginning of the chain. \texttt{Forwarder} appends state updates from \texttt{Buffer} to incoming packets before forwarding those packets to the first middlebox.
+FTC adds two additional elements, the {\em forwarder} and {\em buffer} at the ingress and egress of a chain.
+The forwarder and buffer are also multithreaded, and are collocated with the first and last middleboxes.
+The buffer holds a packet until the state updates associated with all middleboxes of the chain have been replicated.
+The buffer also forwards state updates to the forwarder for middleboxes with replicas at the beginning of the chain.
+The forwarder adds state updates from the buffer to incoming packets before forwarding the packets to the first middlebox.